plgd-dev/doc/content/en/architecture/introduction.md

 ### Identities Bounded Context

-Only authorized client _(application interested in data)_ connected to the plgd Cloud _(IoT Device)_ is able to perform an action on the device or access device's data.
+Only authorized client _(application interested in data)_ connected to the plgd hub _(IoT Device)_ is able to perform an action on the device or access device's data.
 That means, only authorized client and server are able to browse / CRUDN resource published to the Resource Directory.

-A server and client are required to successfully sign-up and sign-in right after connecting to the [plgd cloud](https://github.com/plgd-dev/cloud/).
+A server and client are required to successfully sign-up and sign-in right after connecting to the [plgd hub](https://github.com/plgd-dev/hub/).
 During the sign-up process, which can be thought of as a registration, a one time use [authorization code](https://tools.ietf.org/html/rfc6749#section-1.3.1) is exchange for an access token, which uniquely represents this server / client.
 Returned access token is used in the sign-in request.
 Before the server / client is signed in, requests are not forwarded to the plgd system.

 The connected server / client belongs to the user who requested the authorization code.
 **Connected server / client can:**

 - Sign-up
-  - Registration to the plgd cloud with a valid authorization code
+  - Registration to the plgd hub with a valid authorization code
 - Sign-in
   - Authorize connection with provided access token
 - Sign-out